aplteam/MarkAPL/Files/MarkAPL.md

 | A   | B      |  1.00 |
 | C   | D      | -99.12 |

-If you want a table without column titles but alignment:
+If you want a table without column titles but with alignment:

 ~~~
 |:-   |:------:|--------:|